mishabruml/ecotricity-meter-reads-service/README.md

 - Pass in parameters to customise the query as query strings.
 Parameters should be validated in the same fashion as in the POST method; create a validation library that can shared across both (all) API methods.
 - Query parameters:
   - customerId: get all the reading(s) for a specific customerId.
-  - serialNumber: get all the reading(s) for a specifc meter.
-Compicated by the fact that "uniqueness cannot be assured"
+  - serialNumber: get all the reading(s) for a specific meter.
+Complicated by the fact that "uniqueness cannot be assured"
 - Present all readings for all customers if no customerId is specified